Agentic Memory and Streaming in LangGraph

 Creating Routing Logic

-The routing function evaluates the last message to determine whether to terminate or call a tool:
+The routing function reads the last message to decide whether to finish or call a tool:

 PYTHON